Congo police executed 51 in anti-gang operation -Human Rights Watch

-KALEMIE Democratic Republic of Congo (Reuters) - Human Rights Watch (HRW) accused police in the Democratic Republic of Congo on Tuesday of summarily executing at least 51 people in an anti-gang operation and of being responsible for the disappearance of at least 33 more.
+KINSHASA, Nov 18 (Reuters) - The U.S. campaign group Human Rights Watch (HRW) accused police in the Democratic Republic of Congo on Tuesday of summarily executing at least 51 people in an anti-gang operation, and being responsible for the disappearance of at least 33 more.

-The report, based on witness testimony, is the second high-profile inquiry into Operation Likofi, or ‘punch’ in the Lingala language.
-The operation was launched a year ago to tackle criminal gangs in the capital Kinshasa.
+The report, based on witness testimony, is the second high-profile inquiry into Operation Likofi, or ‘punch’ in the Lingala language, launched last November to tackle criminal gangs in the capital Kinshasa.

+The government could not immediately be reached for comment, but Interior Minister Richard Muyej in October rejected a U.N. report that produced similar findings and accused its authors of trying to destabilise the government.

 The mother of one man shot dead by police recounted how an officer told onlookers: “Come look.
 We killed a ‘kuluna’ (gang member) who made you suffer.”